Decentralized Local Stochastic Extra-Gradient for Variational Inequalities: Experiments

 \section{Experiments}

-We implement all methods in Python 3.8 using PyTorch \cite{pytorch} and Ray \cite{ray} and run on a machine with 24 AMD EPYC 7552 @ 2.20GHz processors, 2 GPUs NVIDIA A100-PCIE with 40536 Mb of memory each (Cuda 11.3).
+In this section, we provide additional details about the experiments reported in the main text and additional experiments with a decreasing stepsize.
+We implement all the methods using Python 3.8 using PyTorch \cite{pytorch} and Ray \cite{ray} and run the experiments on a machine with 24 AMD EPYC 7552 @ 2.20GHz processors, 2 GPUs NVIDIA A100-PCIE with 40536 Mb of memory each (Cuda 11.3).